scopatz/anthony.scopatz.com/content/missives/adding-reflection-to-cpp.rst

 Many other simulators abuse APIs, build systems, code generators, and domain-specific languages in various ways.
 It almost seems that to be user-developer friendly at all that such abuse is part of the game.
-However, you don't need custom languages to acheive this goal.
+However, you don't need custom languages to achieve this goal.
 Existing languages (cpp, C++, Python) are good enough and they give simulators the hooks that they need.
 There is no need to go beyond them.
-Any custom build system suport the simulators wants to have is great but not - strictly speaking - required.
+Any custom build system support the simulators wants to have is great but not - strictly speaking - required.

-I am extrodinarily proud that in cyclus we can eat our cake and have it too!
+I am extraordinarily proud that in cyclus we can eat our cake and have it too!
 We have user-friendly top-level APIs (the pragmas).
-The are conviences for lower level C++ APIs that do the real work and ``cycpp`` is entriely optional (though recommended).
-Furthermore, writing a preproccessor is not hard.
+The are conveniences for lower level C++ APIs that do the real work and ``cycpp`` is entirely optional (though recommended).
+Furthermore, writing a preprocessor is not hard.
 It is only ~1300 lines of Python code in a single file and relies on nothing but the standard library.
-About 600 of these lines are the code generators, so there is only aorund 700 lines of code that act as the preprocessor mechanics.
+About 600 of these lines are the code generators, so there is only around 700 lines of code that act as the preprocessor mechanics.
 The hardest part remains dealing with C++!